• Skip to primary navigation

 Regular vet visits (at least twice a year) are recommended for any dog owner, and you should brush your dog’s teeth every few days.

 It’s also possible that your pup is just a super drooler.
-As mentioned before, certain breeds are more likely to slobber because of how their mouths are formed.
+As mentioned before, certain breeds are more likely to drool because of how their mouths are formed.

-In this case, you should probably get used to a bit of drool in your life, but a few tips can help.
+In this case, you should probably get used to some drool, but a few tips can help.

 You could tie a cute bandana around your dog’s neck; the fabric might help absorb some of the falling slobber.
 Dogs tend to salivate around mealtime or when greeting a new friend.